PawelDk/CS50_Python_Final_Project/README.md

 #Available functionalities:
 ####Main:
-- calculate the total amount to be paid,
+- calculate the total amount to be repaid,
 - calculate the total interest on the loan,
 - calculate monthly payment:
   - constant for equal installments,
   - first month payment for decreasing installments,
 - generate basic payment schedule, including for each month:
   - installment amount,
-  - amount remaining to be paid
+  - amount remaining to be repaid
 ####Optional - calculations related to overpayment:
-- calculate effect of one-time overpayment (lower monthly payment),
+- calculate lower monthly payment after one-time overpayment,
-- generate payment schedule with overpayment,
+- generate new payment schedule considering overpayment,
 - calculate total savings resulting from overpayment,

 ####Additional calculations related to the mortgage: